Governance/gadget-server/README.txt

   1) gadget-server.war from the gadget-shindig/target folder.
   2) gadget-web.war from the gadget-web/target folder.

-Start the Browser to go to:
+Start the Browser (best to use Chrome for now) to go to: http://localhost:8080/gadget-web
-  http://localhost:8080/gadget-web